Sales Enablement

 There is a point in almost every enterprise B2B deal where your champion goes into a room without you and tries to persuade their colleagues, their boss, or their CFO to approve the purchase.
 What happens in that room - without your sales team, without your demo, without you to handle objections - often determines whether the deal closes.

 Most B2B SaaS companies invest heavily in sales enablement: the tools and training that help their own reps sell.
-Far fewer invest in buyer enablement: the tools that help their champion sell internally.
+Far fewer invest in buyer enablement: the tools that help their champion sell internally based on your positioning and messaging.
 This gap is one of the most common causes of late-stage deal stall.
 The champion is sold.
 The decision-makers are not.
 And the gap between those two positions closes slowly or not at all because the champion does not have what they need to bridge it.

 Buyer enablement is PMM's responsibility.
 This guide builds a practical framework for designing and delivering the tools your champions need to drive internal consensus and close deals faster.